-- seasonings and flavor: minced garlic, fresh cut parsley leaves, grated Parmesan cheese, salt and pepper
+- seasonings and flavor: Minced garlic, fresh-cut parsley leaves, grated Parmesan cheese, kosher salt, and black pepper.

 Delicious Variations to Flavor and Roast

-- Top roast potatoes with crumbled bacon and drizzle with ranch dressing or dunk in a ranch dip or cucumber dip recipe.
+- Top roasted potatoes with crumbled bacon and drizzle with ranch dressing or dunk in a ranch dip or cucumber dip recipe.

 - Switch the parmesan to crumbled feta cheese and sprinkle with fresh lemon juice and rosemary for a Mediterranean flair.

-- Make it healthier by roasting your favorite veggie alongside your potatoes!
-My favorites: asparagus.
+- Make this delicious side dish healthier by roasting your favorite veggie alongside your potatoes!
+My favorite to serve: carrots or asparagus.

-This recipe calls for vegetable oil, but there are other types of oil that would work equally well, including canola, sesame, grapeseed, peanut, sunflower, avocado, or olive oil .
+This recipe calls for vegetable oil, but there are other types of oil that would work equally well, including canola, sesame, grapeseed, peanut, sunflower, avocado, or virgin olive oil.

-Whatever oil you choose, make sure it’s one with a high enough smoke point that it won’t burn in the oven (and thus burn your potatoes!).
-Here is a great guide for smoke points in oils.
+Whatever oil you choose, make sure it’s one with a high enough smoke point that won’t burn in the oven (and thus burn your potatoes!).
+Here is an excellent guide for smoke points in oils.

 - If you are looking for really crunchy potatoes, reduce the initial boil time to only about 5 minutes.

-- After boiling, allow potatoes to drain fully and any excess water to evaporate before transferring them to the baking sheet.
+- After boiling, allow potatoes to drain thoroughly and any excess water to evaporate before transferring them to the baking sheet.
 The drier the potatoes when they go into the oven, the better.

-- Use a large baking sheet and spread the potatoes so they aren’t touching each other.
+- Use a large rimmed baking sheet and spread the mini potatoes, so they aren’t touching each other.

 Storing and Reheating Leftovers